-Click Configuration on the main page to enter the camera setting pages shown below.
+Click Configuration on the main page to enter the camera setting pages.
 Note that only Administrators can access the configuration page.

 TOSHIBA offers an easy-to-use user interface that helps you set up your network camera with minimal effort.
 To simplify the setting procedure, two types of user interfaces are available: Advanced Mode for professional users and Basic Mode for entry-level users.
-Some advanced functions (HTTPS/ Access list/ Homepage layout/ Application/ Recording/ System log/ View parameters) are not displayed in Basic Mode.
+Some advanced functions (PTZ/ Event/ Recording/ Local storage) are not displayed in Basic Mode.

-If you want to set up advanced functions, please click [Advanced Mode] on the bottom of the configuration list to quickly switch to Advanced Mode.
+If you want to set up advanced functions, please click on [Advanced Mode] at the bottom of the configuration list to switch to Advanced Mode.

-In order to simplify the user interface, the detailed information will be hidden unless you click on the function item.
+In order to simplify the user interface, detailed information will be hidden unless you click on the function item.
 When you click on the first sub-item, the detailed information for the first sub-item will be displayed; when you click on the second sub-item, the detailed information for the second sub-item will be displayed and that of the first sub-item will be hidden.